CommerceExperts/searchhub-docs/docs/search-collector.rst

 Product Suggestions
 ----------------------------
 If products are proposed to the shop user while typing, each product element should be annotated with the ``data-track-id="suggestProduct"`` attribute.
+If the products are returned for a specific search term, that search term should be set as the value of the ``data-track-suggest-term`` attribute on each product element.

 |suggestProduct|